Label: ESOMEPRAZOLE STRONTIUM- esomeprazole strontium capsule, delayed release

 - are breastfeeding or planning to breastfeed.
 Esomeprazole strontium passes into your breast milk.
 You and your doctor should decide if you will take esomeprazole strontium or breastfeed.
 You should not do both.
 Talk to your doctor about the best way to feed your baby if you take esomeprazole strontium.

-Tell your doctor about all of the medicines you take, including prescription and non-prescription drugs, vitamins and herbal supplements.
+Tell your doctor about all of the medicines you take, including prescription and non-prescription drugs, anti-cancer drugs, vitamins and herbal supplements.
 Esomeprazole strontium may affect how other medicines work, and other medicines may affect how esomeprazole strontium works.

 Especially tell your doctor if you take: